maK-/scanomaly-2years/README.md

 #### dirb-files
 This modules scans a directory for common file names using a specified file extension (default: html)

-You can specify the filetype or file extension to use with `-ft`
+You can specify the filetype or file extension to use with `-dl [filetype] [filetype]...`

-` ./scanomaly.py -u http://127.0.0.1/ -m dirb-files -ft php -scan -t 10`
+` ./scanomaly.py -u http://127.0.0.1/ -m dirb-files -dl php -scan -t 10`

+### dirb-custom
+This module scans a directory for a provided file list

+You can specify a file list to use by using `-dl [wordlist]`

+` ./scanomaly.py -u http://127.0.0.1/ -m dirb-custom -dl [wordlist] -scan -t 10`

 #### vhost
 This scans a server for common dev virtual hosts or for a provided list of domains